ViciousSquid/diceroll/README.md

 ## HTML Branch

-- Replaces pygame render target with HTML
+- Render target changed from pygame window to a HTML canvas